RLPrice/Bryn-Meadows-Golf-Society-Blue-Bash/readme.md

 Sarah wants to be able to view the tee time schedule for the next week, choose a suitable tee time slot and reserve the tee time and recieve a confirmation.

 > The webpage design will require a dedicated section that displays the tee time schedule for the upcoming week minimum.
-The schedule should provide available tee time slots and the available number of slot foe each tee time.
-There will need to be a reservation page so the chosen tee time can be reserved with a confirmation email via email.
+The schedule should provide available tee time slots and the available number of slot for each tee time.
+There will need to be a reservation page so the chosen tee time can be reserved with a confirmation email.

 ## **Structure**